Dino-Kupinic/dino-kupinic.dev/content/blogs/what-is-nuxt.md

 ---
-title: What is Nuxt?
-A beginner-friendly overview
+title: "What is Nuxt?
+An overview"
-description: A quick tour about the intuitive meta-framework for Vue.js
+description: "A quick tour about the intuitive meta-framework for Vue.js"
 date: 2024-06-30
 authors:
   - name: Dino Kupinic